-NSW Health has developed a training program in commercialisation, which grant recipients are required to complete during the funding period unless completed previously.
+NSW Health has developed a training program in commercialisation, which grant recipients are welcome to complete if relevant.
 The training will provide researchers with a high-level understanding of industry, its structure, corporate roles and the process of taking a product from a concept through to market.
 Specifically, researchers will understand the essential steps required to create successful therapeutics from a formulation, manufacturing, regulatory and reimbursement strategy point of view.
 At the completion of the course researchers will understand how to construct a target product profile and associated business case for a new therapeutic product.